pboth1304/tabmate/README.md

 - ⌨️ **Smart Tab Key Handling** — Press Tab to insert spaces or tabs where your cursor is, just like in your favorite code editor.
 - 🔙 **Shift+Tab Unindent** — Outdent using `Shift+Tab`, even across multiple lines.
-- 🔄 **Multiline Indentation** — Select multiple lines and indent/unindent them all at once.
+- 🖱️ **Multiline Indentation** — Select multiple lines and indent/unindent them all at once.
 - ⚙️ **Custom Tab Size** — Choose how wide your indent should be: 2 spaces, 4 or even 100 spaces?.
 - 🪶 **Zero Dependencies** — Built with modern TypeScript, no external libraries or runtime bloat.

 ### When to Choose TabMate?

-TabMate is the perfect choice when:
+TabMate is the perfect choice for you when:

 - You need proper indentation behavior but don't need a full code editor
 - You're building applications where bundle size matters